 If you keep up with the dos and don'ts of skincare, you likely know how essential SPF is to your daily routine.
 But what if you found out you’ve been applying it wrong all this time?
 Proper usage is a huge part of measuring whether sunscreen is effective and serving its purpose, and research shows that most people are misunderstanding the correct method.
-The American Academy of Dermatology has found that overall, consumers only use about 20 to 25% of the amount of sunscreen needed to achieve the numbered protection on the bottle.
+A 2014 study found that overall, consumers only use about 20 to 50% of the amount of sunscreen needed to achieve the numbered protection on the bottle.

 Meet the Expert

-Okikiola Emaleku is a certified esthetician and the founder of Skinfinity, an esthetics clinic offering facial treatments, microdermabrasion, chemical peels, and advanced technologies.
+Okikiola Asher is a certified esthetician and beauty curator, offering facial treatments, microdermabrasion, chemical peels, and advanced technologies.